 This is a leather-like case for the HP-41 series models.
 It perfectly fits and allows for the card reader to be plugged in, with room to include some keyboard overlays while keeping the contents reasonably well protected against moderate impacts.

-See the HP41CX's full description and other details in the links above this one.
+See the HP-41CX's full description and other details in the links above this one.

-This is my HP-42S, the pinnacle of RPN calculators, a worthy successor to the HP-41C family which was intended to be completely compatible with it while adding incredible amounts of extra functionality such as full complex number support, matrices, solve, integrate, extended alphanumeric handling, named variables, graphics and menus.
+This is my HP-42S, the pinnacle of RPN calculators, a worthy successor to the HP-41C family which was intended to be completely compatible with it while adding incredible amounts of extra functionality such as full complex number support, matrices, Solve, Integrate, extended alphanumeric handling, named variables, graphics and menus.
 Add to that an enhanced, larger 2-line dot-matrix LCD display, much more RAM and faster speed and you have a real winner, a dream machine.

 However at the last moment the product was badly maimed, probably to avoid cutting sales of the RPL models, and lost all kinds of I/O: no HP-IL, no card reader, no external storage, nothing but one-way communication with an I/R printer.
 It also lost all ports so no plug-in RAM and ROM modules, and its internal RAM was cut down from the possible 32 Kb to a mere 7 Kb.
 It was a real disaster for all of those people who, like me, didn't care at all for the RPL models and would rather have a very powerful, fast RPN programmable calculator as the HP-42S was intended to be from the start.

-Alas, it wasn't to happen but it's still a fantastic, very worthwhile machine and, in emulated form (Free42) running on various operating systems, incredibly fast.
+Alas, it wasn't to happen but it's still a fantastic, very worthwhile machine and, in emulated form running on various operating systems, incredibly fast.

 See the full description and other details in the link above this one.

 Before getting this HP-71B I had been privy to a pre-production model before its release (it paid having friends at local HP headquarters !), which was lent to me for a weekend so that I could try it and see how I liked it.
-In a word, I found it awesome in the extreme, many many times faster than the HP-41C (though still 5 times slower than the much bigger and less powerful HP-75C), 16 Kb seemed like infinite RAM as compared to the HP-41C too (let alone when fitted with the 128 Kb module) and expandable to 512 Kb (in a handheld device !!), awesome HP-IL capabilities for interfacing with all kinds of peripherals and instruments at speeds many time faster than (again!) the HP-41C, the best BASIC dialect you could dream of and incredibly powerful plug-in ROMs such as my all-time favorite, the Math ROM which provides unbeatable math capabilities, even surpassing the full-size PCs of the time.
+In a word, I found it awesome in the extreme, many many times faster than the HP-41C (though still 4 times slower than the much bigger and less powerful HP-75C), 16 Kb seemed like infinite RAM as compared to the HP-41C too (let alone when fitted with the 128 Kb module) and expandable to 512 Kb (in a handheld device !!), awesome HP-IL capabilities for interfacing with all kinds of peripherals and instruments at speeds many time faster than (again!) the HP-41C, the best BASIC dialect you could dream of and incredibly powerful plug-in ROMs such as my all-time favorite, the Math ROM which provides unbeatable math capabilities, even surpassing the full-size PCs of the time.

-Thus, I was in love with the HP-71B and as soon as it was released I convinced my boss to get one for me (I couldn't afford the expense) with card-reader and HP-IL module fitted-in, and I bought the Math ROM with my own money (expensive but it had top priority for me, I'd rather not eat).
-I wrote lots of software for it, both for profit and for fun (lots too !!) and in time got several more HP-71B, this time for peanuts as the second-hand market was flooded with thousands of them discarded by some UK Government agency, so you probably can get one cheap too.
+Thus, I was in love with the HP-71B and as soon as it was released I convinced my boss to get one for me (I couldn't afford the expense) with card-reader and HP-IL module fitted-in, and I bought the Math ROM with my own money (expensive but it had top priority for me, I'd rather not eat !).
+I wrote lots of software for it, both for profit and for fun (lots too !!) and in time got several more HP-71B, this time for peanuts as the second-hand market was flooded with thousands of them discarded by some UK Government agency (the NHS), so you probably can get one cheap too.
 Also, there's a number of very good emulators for MS-DOS, Windows and Android, most for free, so you can try one if you want.

 Long Live the HP-71B, (full description and history, includes a Text Stereograms generator program)